tact-lang/pitaya/docs/SPECIFICATION.md

   Mapping: the strategy/task input field `resume_session_id` maps directly to this runner parameter `session_id`.

 Task vs instance: The orchestration schedules tasks; the runner executes each task as an instance. `instance_id` uniquely identifies the runner instance executing a task and is surfaced in container labels and runner logs.
-- **session_group_key**: Optional key to group tasks that should share the same persistent session volume; defaults to the task key if not provided
+- **session_group_key**: Optional key to group tasks that share the same persistent session volume; defaults to the task key if not provided
 - **event_callback**: Function to receive real-time events
 - **container_timeout_seconds**: Maximum execution time (default: 3600).
 Alias: `timeout_seconds` accepted for backward compatibility.
 - **container_cpu**: CPU cores for the container